alexs2112/University-Notes/2023-Winter/ARKY205/13 - The Late Glacial Period.md

 ### End of the Magdalenian
  - Franco-Cantabrian region is likely complex due to glacial refuge
- - People came here to ecape ice, interactions + competition intensified with regional styles emerging
+ - People came here to escape ice, interactions + competition intensified with regional styles emerging
  - Climate ameliorated around 11500 BP start of Holocene, Magdalenian people spread back over central and northern Europe into new areas
 	 - Reindeer migrated far north, Europeans shifted to hunting forest game like deer and boar
 	 - Spear throwers used less, bow becomes main hunting tool